 You expect to find relics in a museum.
-So, collectors will not be disappointed when opening packs of 2022 Topps Museum Collection baseball when it becomes available the week of June 15.
+So, collectors will not be disappointed when opening packs of 2022 Topps Museum Collection baseball when it becomes available September 7.
 There will be plenty of relic cards.
 Autograph cards, too.

 A hobby box will be broken down into four mini-boxes, with five cards per mini.
 Collectors can expect to pull three base cards, one base parallel, and one hit from each mini box.
 The hits in each hobby box will include one on-card autograph, one relic, an autographed relic and a quad relic.

 Case hits will feature a Museum Collection Framed Autograph card and a Jumbo Relic Autograph card.

 The checklist is at the bottom of this article.

 The base set for 2022 Topps Museum Collection will have 100 cards with a mixture of rookies, veterans and former MLB stars.
 There will be five different parallels that collectors can find: Copper, which is limited; Sapphire, numbered to 150; Amethyst (99), Ruby (50) and Emerald (1/1).

 Each box will also include a Canvas Collection Reprints card.
 These are reproductions of hand-drawn art featuring an MLB star, with an Artist Proof Parallel numbered to 50.